-If you have questions or concerns about G6PD deficiency, talk to your child’s doctor or pharmacist.
+If you have questions about which foods or medicines to avoid, contact your child’s doctor or pharmacist.

 This document is not intended to take the place of the care and attention of your personal physician or other professional medical services.
 Our aim is to promote active participation in your care and treatment by providing information and education.
 Questions about individual health concerns or specific treatment options should be discussed with your physician.

 St. Jude complies with health care-related federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, or sex.

 ATTENTION: If you speak another language, assistance services, free of charge, are available to you.
 Call 1-866-278-5833 (TTY: 1-901-595-1040).

 ATENCIÓN: si habla español, tiene a su disposición servicios gratuitos de asistencia lingüística.
 Llame al 1-866-278-5833 (TTY: 1-901-595-1040).

 تنبيه: إذا كنت تتحدث باللغة العربية فيمكنك الاستعانة بخدمات المساعدة اللغوية المتوفرة لك مجانا. .يرجى الاتصال بالرقم.
 5833-278-866-1 (الهاتف النصي: 1040-595-901-1).